 Hindustani Classical music follows 7 essential swaras (notes): Sa, Re, Ga, Ma, Pa, Dha, Ni, corresponding to the Western musical notes: Do, Re, Mi, Fa, So, La, Ti.

 Additionally, there are four minor (komal) notes – Re, Ga, Dha, Ni and one teevar (sharp), Ma, creating a syllabus of 12 notes.
-The 12 notes are arranged in hundreds of permutations and combinations to form melodic structures giving rise to hundreds of Ragas.
+The 12 notes are arranged in hundreds of permutations and combinations that have created hundreds of Ragas.
 Each Raga is unique – in other words – no two ragas are identical.
 Each Raga belongs to one of the 10 parent structures called Thaat.

-Each Raga is governed by a time-theory corresponding to the hours of a day or a particular season.
+Each Raga is governed by a time-theory corresponding to the hours of a day or a particular season and are associated with specific “rasas” or emotions such as joy, celebration, sorrow, devotion and romance.

 “Guru-Shishya Parampara” (Master-Apprentice Tradition) – An Oral Tradition: Since its inception, this music has been taught through an oral tradition.
 Nothing is written: the art has been handed down orally from grandmasters to students in an ongoing cycle of apprenticeship, formally known as the “Guru-Shishya Parampara” or the master-apprentice tradition of teaching and learning.
 This is a powerful link that connects Hindustani Classical musicians of today to the ancient masters through an uninterrupted musical lineage.